 All mortgage loans have closing costs, including the FHA streamline refinance.
 Typical closing costs may include Lender origination fees (Points) and Escrow/Title related expenses and can add up to 3%-5% of your loan amount depending on the loan amount.

-At Mortgages Unlimited, we do offer a no point and no closing cost option.
+At Cambria Mortgage, we do offer a no point and no closing cost option.
 Start here with completing an application in 10 minutes or less.

 You will also be required to set-up a new impound/escrow account for your Property Taxes and Home Insurance.
 Remember, that after closing on the new loan, your current lender will refund you whatever they had in their escrow account within 30-days of closing.
 It's like a nice little surprise check!